rotationalio/pyhonu/README.md

-# pyhonu
+# Honu Python Drivers

-Python driver and api client for HonuDB
+**Python driver and API client for the Honu replicated database.**